U.S. priority on Syria no longer focused on 'getting Assad out': Haley

 French U.N.
 Ambassador Francois Delattre told reporters: "Assad is not and cannot be the future of his country."

-"Ambassador Haley's remarks just confirm that the Trump administration is following the same path," said Ford, a fellow at the Middle East Institute and senior fellow at Yale.
+"Ambassador Haley's remarks just confirm that the Trump administration is following the same path," said Ford, who is now a fellow at the Middle East Institute and senior fellow at Yale.

-Since the uprising that led to the six-year-long civil war in Syria, the Obama administration insisted that Assad must go.
+Since the uprising that led to the six-year-long civil war in Syria, the Obama administration had insisted Assad must go.

-But in mid-2014 as Washington increased support to moderate rebels to fight Assad's regime, U.S. officials privately conceded Assad wasn't going anywhere soon and admitted the difficulty in removing him.
+But in mid-2014 as Washington increased support to moderate rebels to fight Assad's regime, U.S. officials privately conceded Assad was not going anywhere soon and admitted the difficulty in removing him.

-By September 2015, Kerry said Assad had to go but the timing of his departure should be decided through negotiation.
+By September 2015, then-Secretary of State Kerry said Assad had to go but the timing of his departure should be decided through negotiation.

 (Additional reporting by Lesley Wroughton in Ankara, Tom Miles in Geneva and Steve Holland in Washington; Writing by Yara Bayoumy; Editing by Leslie Adler and James Dalgleish)